MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-packages.md

     ```

 1. To delete your virtual environment, delete the directory where it was created.
-1. Remove the .pypirc file from your home directory.
+1. Remove the `.pypirc` file from your home directory.
+1. If you cloned the sample Python package, you can delete the repository from your local machine and your GitHub account.

 ## Next steps